danaildinev/ddcarousel/README.md

 - `on(event, callback)` - Event listener

-- `goToUrl(name, enableAnim)` - Go to specified slide title. `urlNav` must be enabled for this to work.
+- `goToUrl(name, enableAnim)` - Go to specified slide title. `urlNav` option must be enabled for this to work.

 - `autoplayStart()` - Start autoplay (if enabled from options)